meilisearch/documentation/learn/core_concepts/relevancy.md

 # Relevancy

-**Relevancy** is a term referring to the accuracy and effectiveness of search results.
+**Relevancy** refers to the accuracy and effectiveness of search results.
 If search results are almost always appropriate, then they can be considered relevant, and vice versa.

 Meilisearch has a number of features for fine-tuning the relevancy of search results.
 The most important tool among them is **ranking rules**.